-While strong job growth in so many different sectors reflects the strength of the economy in the Capital Area, affordability challenges have exacerbated.
+While positive job growth in so many different sectors reflects the diversity of the economy in the Capital Area, affordability challenges have worsened.
 One driver of this is the low average wage paid by several large sectors of the economy, notably Retail Trade as well as Accommodation and Food Services.
-Pressure on wages to match the pace of rising housing costs is also an issue for many workers.
+Pressure on wages to match the pace of rising housing costs is an issue for many workers, as well as for businesses that struggle to attract workers to travel long distances for lower-wage jobs.